Not Logged in

 1735

 Please also contact the bureau for any other queries or suggestions.
 Your comments are welcomed and might help to improve our bureau service.
-On the incoming side, many of the clubs have made arrangements to collect cards from the bureau.
-For more information contact the Bureau Manager at (011) 675-2393 or fax (011) 675-2793.
-Email: admin@sarl.org.co.za.

 Some useful Information on the QSL Bureau

-What volume of cards are handled?
+What volume of cards is handled?

 How often are cards dispatched overseas?